pollycoder/pollycoder.github.io/_posts/2022-09-01-Basic-Usage-of-ROS-A .md

 ## Part 2 Installation

-<font color=gree>Tips: In this essay, we recommend Ubuntu 20.04, because this is the latest version compatible with both ROS 1 and 2.
-Even though we do not use ROS 2 here,  since ROS 1 has already stopped updating, we are almost sure that ROS 2 might replace ROS 1 in the future.</font>
+> Tips: In this essay, we recommend Ubuntu 20.04, because this is the latest version compatible with both ROS 1 and 2.
+Even though we do not use ROS 2 here,  since ROS 1 has already stopped updating, we are almost sure that ROS 2 might replace ROS 1 in the future.
+{: .prompt-tip }

 ### Step 1: Choose your ROS version